Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Locating by DOM
 ~~~~~~~~~~~~~~~

-The Document Object Model represents a HTML document and can be accessed
+The Document Object Model represents an HTML document and can be accessed
 using JavaScript.
 This location strategy takes JavaScript that evaluates to
 an element on the page, which can be simply the element's location using the
 hierarchical dotted notation.

+Since only ``dom`` locators start with "document", it is not necessary to include
+the ``dom=`` label when specifying a dom locator.

 .. code-block:: html
   :linenos: